 - Take prerequisites locally from your nearest OneMSU college.

-- Enroll in the Great Falls College Respiratory Therapy Program and take labs and clinicals locally or with minimal travel.
+- Enroll in the Great Falls College respiratory therapy program, take academic courses online, and take labs and clinicals locally or with minimal travel.

 - Get your AAS degree in respiratory therapy.

 - Start your healthcare career while staying connected to your friends, family, and community.

 Similar to nurses, respiratory therapists attend to patients’ bedside care, but these healthcare professionals will likely tell you their work is much more specialized.

 As experts in the cardiopulmonary system, respiratory therapists often serve on critical care teams, supporting critically ill patients whenever breathing problems occur.
 They might also work with anesthesiologists to monitor patients' breathing after surgery, operate life-saving mechanical ventilators, attend high-risk births, or help diagnose sleep disorders like sleep apnea, among many other job functions.

 Most people take breathing for granted, but for the thousands of people who suffer from breathing problems, each breath is a major achievement.
 Those people include heart-attack and trauma victims; patients with chronic lung problems such as bronchitis, asthma, and emphysema; premature infants; and people with lung cancer, AIDS, and cystic fibrosis.
 In each instance, patients will likely work with a respiratory therapist under the direction of a physician.

 Jobs in the respiratory therapy field are expected to grow much faster than average, and respiratory therapists in Montana earn a median annual wage of $61,280.